 Robert Leroy Parker was born on April 13, 1866, in Beaver, Utah, the first of 13 children of British immigrants Maximillian Parker and Ann Campbell Gillies.
 The Parker and Gillies families had converted to the Mormon faith while still living in England and Ireland before immigrating to America.

-Cassidy’s first bank robbery took place on June 24, 1889, when he, Matt Warner and the McCarty brothers — Tom and Bill, robbed the San Miguel Valley Bank in Telluride, Colorado stealing approximately $21,000 (equivalent to $560,000 in 2016).
+Cassidy’s first bank robbery took place on June 24, 1889, when he, Matt Warner and the McCarty brothers — Tom and Bill, robbed the San Miguel Valley Bank in Telluride, Colorado stealing approximately $21,000.
 Fleeing into the rough country, they lost their trackers in a wilderness of canyons, hidden valleys and high peaks known as Robber’s Roost.

 Upon his full release in 1896, Cassidy resumed his life as a criminal.
 With several other well-known outlaws, including his best friend, William Ellsworth “Elzy” Lay, Harry “Sundance Kid” Longabaugh, Ben “Tall Texan” Kilpatrick, and Harvey “Kid Curry” Logan, they formed nucleus of the group known as the “Wild Bunch”, Cassidy embarked on what is considered the longest stretch of successful train and bank robberies in American history.
 Others in the group included Harry Tracy, William “News” Carver, Laura Bullion, and George “Flat Nose” Curry.
 The group took its name from the Doolin–Dalton gang, who were also known as the “Wild Bunch”.